 My first impression of Nightingale is — that’s the last place I wanted to go.
 But as we started looking at other sites, we saw that one, this is probably one of the most sampleable sites, and two, we were overperforming in our navigation capability and our ability to contact.

 Natural feature tracking works a lot like the human mind in that we pick up landmarks along the way.
 As we descend, we look at features on the ground we program the computer to recognize certain features.
-It takes a picture, says — this feature is not where I expected it to be it’s a little bit off to the side updates its position based on where its point and where that feature shows up in the camera position.
+It takes a picture, says — this feature is not where I expected it to be, it’s a little bit off to the side, updates its position based on where it’s pointed, and where that feature shows up in the camera position.

 The TAG event is our Touch-and-Go event, which is where we’ll actually be retrieving the sample from Asteroid Bennu.